State of Connecticut Investment Advisor Registration Facts & Figures

 - Policies and Procedures Manual

 - The firm’s Policies and Procedures manual is the guiding document that your firm will use to maintain and enforce your firm’s internal policies on all aspects of your business from the handling of client complaints to the training of new Investment Adviser Representatives.
-It also houses your firm’s Business Continuity Plan, Anti-money Laundering Policy, and Anti-insider Trading Policy.
+It also houses your firm’s Business Continuity Plan, Information Security Policy, Anti-money Laundering Policy, and Anti-insider Trading Policy.

 - Code of Ethics